About This Journal

 - Research that employs social-change theories in designing or redesigning social-change initiatives, policies, plans, or efforts

-- Studies on the application of theory-based interventions from another field that result in important social-change outcomes and insights in a new field
+- Studies on the application of theory-based interventions from another field that result in important systemic social-change outcomes and insights in a new field

 - Critical reviews of social-change research, programs, or theories that generate new insights for research and practice